Schaffhausen

-The old town has many fine Renaissance era buildings decorated with exterior frescos and sculpture, as well as the old canton fortress, the Munot.
-Schaffhausen is also a railway junction of Swiss and German rail networks.
-One of the lines connects the town with the nearby Rhine Falls in Neuhausen am Rheinfall, Europe's largest waterfall, a tourist attraction.
+The old town has many fine Renaissance era buildings decorated with exterior frescos and sculpture, as well as the old canton fortress, the Munot above the old town.
+Schaffhausen railway station is a junction of Swiss and German railway lines.
+One of the lines connects the town with the nearby Rhine Falls in Neuhausen am Rheinfall, Europe's largest waterfall and a popular tourist attraction.

 The official language of Schaffhausen is (the Swiss variety of Standard) German, but the main spoken language is the local variant of the Alemannic Swiss German dialect.

 Name

 The town is first mentioned in 1045 as Villa Scafhusun.
 There are at least two theories on the origin of this name: